jlokimlin/cpu_timer/README.md

-# **cpu\_timer**
+# **cpu\_timer - A modern Fortran (2008+) library for timing program execution**

-This Fortran project implements a class for computing elapsed CPU time.
+An object-oriented library for computing elapsed CPU time.
 More specifically, you can determine the CPU time consumed by a particular piece of your code, that is:

 ```fortran